gtque/shrendd/plugins/vscode/README.md

 - View processed/compiled output in a separate tab.

 ## Usage
-Open any shrendd template file (e.g., `.srd`) and select "Open with Shrendd Template Editor".
+Open any shrendd template file (e.g., `.srd`) and select "Open with Shrendditor".

 ## Development
 - The extension is written in TypeScript.